jarad/jarad.github.com/courses/stat401A/homework/eggs/index.md

     </script>
 </head>

-I collected the amphipod crustacean (<emph>Platorchestia platensis</emph>) on a beach near Stony Brook, Long Island, in April, 1987, removed and counted the number of eggs each female was carrying, then freeze-dried and weighed the mothers.
+A scientist collected amphipod crustacean (*Platorchestia platensis*) on a beach near Stony Brook, Long Island, in April, 1987.
+The scientist removed and counted the number of eggs each female was carrying, and then freeze-dried and weighed the mothers.
 Summary statistics are provided in the table below.

 |variable  |n |mean|sd  |